Click here to access a written transcript of this episode.

-My former colleague from my lawyer days, Jessica, joined me on the podcast to talk about the ways she stays sane with a busy attorney’s schedule, including through the transformative power of fandom.
+Jessica, my friend and former colleague from my lawyering days, joined me on the podcast to talk about the ways she stays sane with a busy attorney’s schedule, including through the transformative power of fandom.

 Jessica told me what she thinks fandom is all about at its best and gave practical tips for making time for hobbies in a busy schedule.
 We also chatted about sex, race, and class issues in fandoms using Jessica’s experiences with the Star Wars fandom as an example.